-In accordance with the remuneration policy, the Group operates a Performance Rights Plan and a Security Loan Plan and has issued performance rights (or options over Group securities) to a number of senior executives, including the CEO (an Executive Director).
+In accordance with the remuneration policy, the Group operates a Performance Rights Plan and has issued performance rights to a number of senior executives, including the CEO (an Executive Director).
+A Security Loan Plan previously operated by the Group was discontinued in October 2016 and no offer to acquire stapled securities under that plan has been subsequently made.
 The Group does not currently pay any other form of security based remuneration.